 - Uninsured at Any Point in Last Year

-- Suicide and Self-Inflicted Injury
+- Youth Suicide and Self-Inflicted Injury

 - Why This Topic Is Important

-The hospitalization data on kidsdata.org are based on hospital discharges.
-These data can be useful to illuminate trends in public safety and health and can inform injury prevention or disease surveillance (3).
+Hospitalization indicators on kidsdata.org are based on hospital discharges.
+These data can be useful to illuminate public safety and health trends and can inform injury prevention and disease surveillance (3).
 For example, asthma is one of the most common diagnoses for hospital stays among children, statewide and nationally (4).
-Research examining hospital discharge data has found that asthmatic children in neighborhoods with high levels of overcrowding and poverty are more likely to be re-admitted for hospital care than those living in less-disadvantaged areas.
-Asthmatic children covered by Medicaid instead of private insurance also are more likely to be re-admitted for care (4).
-Hospital discharge data, which is relatively inexpensive to collect compared to other kinds of health care data, can be a highly useful means of informing health care policy (3).
+Research examining hospital discharge data has found that asthmatic children living in neighborhoods with high levels of overcrowding and poverty are more likely to be re-admitted for hospital care than those living in less-disadvantaged areas.
+Asthmatic children covered by Medicaid instead of private insurance also are more likely to be re-admitted for care (4).For more information on childhood hospitalizations, see kidsdata.org’s Research & Links section.

 Sources for this narrative:

-- Liu, S. Y., & Pearlman, D. N. (2009).
+4. Liu, S. Y., & Pearlman, D. N. (2009).
 Hospital readmission for childhood asthma: The role of individual and neighborhood factors.
 Public Health Reports, 124(1), 65-78.
-Retrieved from: http://www.publichealthreports.org/issuecontents.cfm?Volume=124&Issue=1
+Retrieved from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2602932

 - How Children Are Faring